busyfingers/NJS_MC_HW2/README.md

 # NJS_MC_HW2
 Homework Assignment #2 in the Node JS Master Class

-- API for a pizza-delivery company
+_An API for a pizza-delivery company_

 ## Overview
 This is a JSON API, meaning all responses will be in JSON format and all calls that sends data must send that data in JSON format.